Wednesday 17th September: Hazy sunny 15°C to 22°C

 Thonon les Bains to Chateau de Coudree: 13.4k: 9.30am to 2.30pm: 5 leisurely hours

 A lazy hazy day ambling along the foreshore of Lake Geneva.
-No rush, no Alps, no ups and downs, just a stroll along the foreshore of Lake Geneva.
+No rush, no Alps, no ups and downs, just enjoying the views across Lake Geneva.
 A quick tourist's visit to the fishing Port of Rives just below Thonon-Les-Baines, coffee at Chateau Montjoux, picnic lunch with a beer and wine near the Port of Sciez and a restful afternoon at the Chateau de Coudree, a 12th Century chateau with beautiful gardens right on the edge of Lake Geneva.

-At 5pm, it's time to wend our way around the maze of corridors and find our way downstairs to the bar.
+At 5pm, we wend our way around the maze of corridors and find the steps to the downstairs bar.
 There's just us.
 Just us in this huge Chateau.
-We feel like we're winding down after our great adventure.
+We feel like we're in relax mode after our great adventure.
 The restaurant isn't open Tuesday or Wednesday so we've scratched the bottom of the food bag to find some cheese, Beaufort sausage, lettuce and a tomato.
 There's only two days left and lots of towns and villages between here and Geneva.
 One more Chateau to go and we've finished.